-Of course, there are plenty of wonderful islands all over the world, but we all know that the Caribbean zone is something special.
-Not for nothing is attracts millions of tourist every year.
+Of course, there are plenty of wonderful islands all over the world, but we all know that the region of the Caribbean Islands is something special.
+Not for nothing, it attracts millions of tourists every year.

 In this item, we are not going to talk about the most famous islands such as those we find in Aruba, Puerto Rico, Dominican Republic, or Cuba.
 However, we will show you some secrets archipelagos in the Caribean area that not everybody is aware of.

-Here is a list of the best hidden gems in the Caribbean that are waiting for you to explore them.
-So if you are planning to visit an exotic island in your next vacations, or don’t know where you should go explore next, check this up:
+Here is a list of the best-hidden gems in the Caribbean that are waiting for you to explore.
+So if you are planning to visit an exotic island on your next vacation, or don’t know where you should go explore next, check this out:

 1) Jost Van Dyke – British Virgin Islands

 As there are less than 400 inhabitants on the island, there won’t be a lot of distractions here.
-It is a perfect place to walk around, swimming in a warm-water see, and become one with nature.
+It is a perfect place to walk around, swim in a warm-water sea, and become one with nature.

 The best part of visiting Jost? it’s affordable!

-There are several options to pick the right hotel for you, but you could check out the best options here.
+There are several options to pick the right hotel for you, but you could check out the best options for lodging with Booking.com.